Leave Them Laughing! Humor Makes the Spot Memorable

 Call It Back

 In the video, MCC DiMestico uses the callback technique by taking an earlier joke, the newspaper finger, and bringing it back for another round.
 A callback to a previous reference makes the viewer feel like they're part of an inside joke, which creates a sense of belonging and trust.
 Humor improves people's perception of the presenter and a callback reinforces the relationship.
 As a bonus, the effect lasts longer than the presentation.
-Viewers who share the inside joke in new ways are creating opportunities to discuss the real purpose of the video.
+Viewers who share the inside joke in new ways are creating opportunities to discuss the true purpose of the video.
 Just imagine someone bringing up OPSEC and someone else pointing their finger over a colleague's head.
 Everyone who knows the joke will laugh all over again.
-Those who don't get it will likely go watch the video, so they don't get left out again.
+Those who don't get it will likely go watch the video so they don't get left out again.

 Humor isn't the only way to create a callback.
 Music can be used effectively, as can sound effects, animation and words or phrases associated with the message.
 Most people can identify the theme song to the movie Jaws by hearing just two notes.
 However, use these kinds of effects sparingly and with intent.
 The bells and whistles are nice to have but not nearly as important as strong content.
 This spot, in particular, was shot using an old camcorder with a stool and a green screen – sometimes, that's all you need.